Lotus returns to Monterey Car Week

 The 99T featured pioneering computer-controlled active suspension which allowed it to ride the bumpy and technically demanding downtown street circuit.
 The race win has become legendary in F1 circles, showing Lotus’ innovative approach and the car’s outstanding technical capability.
 It was also the last Lotus win for Senna.

 It’s the second time the Evija has appeared at Monterey Car Week.
 Just weeks after it was unveiled in July 2019, California was the first stop on at world tour that also took in Japan, China and the Middle East.

 The Evija has a packed schedule for its latest trip Stateside.
 From Monday to Thursday, the Evija – the world’s most powerful production car at more than 2,000 PS – has a full diary of private meetings with American depositors and prospective customers.
 On Friday it’s taking centre stage at the The Quail: A Motorsport Gathering at Quail Lodge & Golf Club in Carmel Valley.

 The recently unveiled Emira, the last petrol-powered car from Lotus and the best of breed, will also be at The Quail.
 Before that it’s heading to the nearby Laguna Seca Raceway for a very special celebrity track day – more details of that will follow later this week.

-The Lotus pairing of Evija and Emira will also be joined at The Quail by the Radford 62-2.
-All three will be part of a press conference held at 9.15am PDT (GMT-8) on Friday 13 August on the Lotus stand.
+The Lotus pairing of Evija and Emira will be part of a press conference held at 9.15am PDT (GMT-8) on Friday 13 August on the Lotus stand.